PLANNING THE CEREMONY

 The rite of marriage can conclude with the couple praying together ‘The Prayer of the Newly Married Couple’.

 Some couples like to light candles during the ceremony - one each usually at the beginning of the ceremony representing two individual persons and the 'wedding candle or unity candle' once they are married symbolizing that the two have become one.
 You can use ordinary white candles or purchase specially made candles ( e.g. justcandles.co.uk).
 The Church has a stand that will hold two thin candles and one 'pillar' candle.

 These prayers can be read by members of your family and friends (including members of other Christian Churches).
 It is important that whoever leads these prayers feels comfortable with - and is capable of - reading in public.
 The number of people reading the Prayers depends on how many prayers you have.
 If you wish one person can read all the prayers.
 There are some examples in the order of services downloadable below (i.e. Rite of Marriage).

 PRESENTING THE GIFTS OF BREAD & WINE AT THE ALTAR

 Music is an important part of the ceremony and will add to the solemnity of the occasion.
 Keeping in mind that this is a religious ceremony, it is important that appropriate music be chosen.
-Love-songs or popular songs are more suited to the reception (your first dance), but are not appropriate in the Church.
+Love-songs or pop-songs are more suited to the reception (your first dance), but are not appropriate in the Church.
 If you have any queries, you can check them with the priest marrying you.